 Members of our employee stock ownership association, whether or not they are our shareholders, generally have a preemptive right to subscribe for up to 20% of the shares publicly offered pursuant to the Financial Investment Services and Capital Markets Act.
-As of December 31, 2022, approximately 0.00001% of our common stock was held by our employee stock ownership association.
+As of December 31, 2023, approximately 0.00001% of our common stock was held by our employee stock ownership association.
+In March 2024, we offered to members of our employee stock ownership association 28,436,860 of the 142,184,300 new shares of common stock to be issued in our capital increase, and all such shares were subscribed by members of our employee stock ownership association.
+Following such transaction, approximately 5.7% of our common stock was held by our employee stock ownership association as of March 31, 2024.